 World Diabetes Day is 14 November – the birthday of Frederick Banting, whose work with Charles Best led to the discovery of insulin in 1921.

-This year it is also the 10th anniversary of the blue circle – the international symbol for diabetes.
+The blue circle is the international symbol for diabetes.
 The blue circle was created in 2006 to support a campaign for a United Nations Resolution of Diabetes as a response to the growing global diabetes pandemic.
-The circle symbolises positivity, unity and strength and the blue reflects the colour of the sky and the flag of the United Nations.
+The circle symbolizes positivity, unity and strength and the blue reflects the colour of the sky and the flag of the United Nations.

 Find out if you are at risk of type 2 diabetes